 Most people are at least vaguely aware of some of San Francisco’s most famous attractions; Alcatraz and the Golden Gate Bridge immediately spring to mind.
 There are many lesser-known gems to explore in the city, though; here’s a peek at a few of the best ones:

 The Lyon Street Steps

 The Lyon Street Steps are a local landmark and are especially popular with area residents for the fitness opportunities that they provide.
 Located between The Presidio and the mansions in Pacific Heights, these expansive steps offer stunning vistas and plenty of views of some truly breathtaking homes.

-The Charles M. Schultz Museum
+The Charles M. Schulz Museum

-Peanuts fans will find that making a day trip out to Santa Rosa – which is approximately fifty miles north of San Francisco proper – is will worth it, thanks to that city’s superb Charles M. Schultz Museum.
+Peanuts fans will find that making a day trip out to Santa Rosa – which is approximately fifty miles north of San Francisco proper – is will worth it, thanks to that city’s superb Charles M. Schulz Museum.
 Several of the famous cartoonist’s very best strips are located here, as well as several other key artifacts from his life.
 It’s a quirky, unique way to take in a bit of pop culture while visiting San Francisco.

 Point Reyes National Seashore